 First of all, the device is not officially supported in Singapore.
 This means we can't use a lot of the location-based services that our friends in the US can.
 On top of that, Echo does not sync time based on location so if you ask her for the time, you should be well-versed at converting global time.

-You can buy the device locally from places like local internet service provider Viewqwest, but at S$360 it's a bit pricey compared to the US$149 (S$210) I paid for on Amazon (you have to arrange for your own delivery though).
+You can buy the device locally from online retailers such as Lazada, but at RM1080 it's a bit pricey compared to the US$149 (RM620) I paid for on Amazon (you have to arrange for your own delivery though).

 I remember the first few days being great as I played with the Echo exploring different functions, playing music and generally being rather enraptured by this awesome piece of tech.
 It really did remind me of the computer from Star Trek.
 It was also great as a party piece with anyone coming to the house being intrigued by my new toy.